 3. Smooth the printed sugar skull pattern against your pumpkin's exterior, taping it in place as you smooth it down.
 Jab along all stencil lines with a pin tool, outlining the design with closely spaced pin holes.

 4. Carefully detach the skull pattern, and keep the page handy for reference.
 Find pattern areas located within dotted lines, and etch these areas by using a power etching tool or a gouge to chisel away the pumpkin's top layer, uncovering the light color rind below.

 5. Find pattern areas located within solid lines, and carve these areas by using a specialty pumpkin-carving knife or skinny, serrated woodcutting knife to cut completely through the pumpkin wall.
 (Hint: If desired, you can use a power drill to bore holes in the circular shape pattern areas; just select a bit that best matches the width of the desired hole.)

-6. Set your leveled pumpkin circle where you wish to display your sugar skull pumpkin, and rest a battery-operated candle on the circle.
+6. Display your fancy pumpkin carving for all to see!
+Set your leveled pumpkin circle where you wish to display your sugar skull pumpkin, and rest a battery-operated candle on the circle.
 Place your carved pumpkin over the candle, and enjoy the beautifully-eerie glow.